Pierre Charles (Jesuit): "Missiology" pioneer

 In 1926, Charles began the publication of dossiers de l'Action Missionnaire, a means for the dissemination of important documents on missionary problems.
 It maintained that the essential work of the missions was, in the first place, to "plant" the Church.
 This is why their primary objective was the establishment of the native clergy.
 Pius XI continued his efforts and, by consecrating the first indigenous bishops in Africa, China, India, indirectly approved these ideas of Charles.

 After some Advent sermons preached to the students of Louvain, he founded with a group of them the Association Universitaire Catholique pour l'Aide aux missions [AUCAM], which would eventually mature into an organization to form African health assistants, and another sister organization "for the scientific progress of agriculture".
 These associations helped establish (1940) the first Congolese University level institute (which developed into the Lovanium University).
-Charles was the cheerleading force of all these projects, always ready to help them with his word and pen.

 In response to multiple requests, he travelled a lot, and his knowledge of mission lands and their peoples taught him how to collaborate with national and international agencies.
 Charles gave also numerous retreats to priests and religious, enjoying it, because he could better expose his ideas than in pulpit preaching.
 He was a distinguished professor and theologian, lecturer and writer, and acknowledged as a Missiology pioneer, particularly in the French speaking area of Europe, and founder of partnerships to assist mission initiatives.

 Pierre Charles died in the Jesuit theologate of Louvain on 11 February 1954.